syamilmj/aqua-page-builder/README.md

 Similar to the Widgets &amps Menus, Aqua Page Builder features the drag and drop interaction to build its templates.

+### Demo

+I have created a WordPress theme that demonstrates the plugin's capabilities, featuring a handful of custom blocks which you can use to learn from to build your own custom blocks for your own theme.
+I'd highly encourage you to purchase the theme.
+It's not free but consider it as a token of appreciation for my works :smile: See [Cuvette](http://aquagraphite.com/cuvette)

 ### User Guide

 I've written a basic guide for the users so they can get up and running